 Illinois' is devoting any additional resources when available for CMV crash data entry will continue an effort to enter all cmv-related crashes within the 90 day requirement to ensure timely reporting.
-Illinois is targeting maintaining the 'good' crash timeliness rating during this year.
+Illinois will work toward a "good" rating regarding crash timeliness by the end of the 2nd quarter.